-- (c) Products being sampled must be carried by the licensed retail premises. - (d) Distribution and consumption of all educational samples is limited to retail employees who directly sell product to retail customers.
-Retail employees who are not involved in direct sales to customers are not eligible for education samples. - (d) Marijuana retail licensees are prohibited from providing educational samples to their budtender employees as a form of compensation. - (e)(e) A marijuana processor must make quality assurance test results available to any retailer receiving education samples.
-If a marijuana extract was added to the product, the processors must disclose the type of extraction process and any solvent, gas, or other chemical used in the extraction process, or any other compound added to the extract. - (f) Education sample labeling: All education samples must be clearly labeled as "budtender" samples "education sample" and include the following information on the label: - (i) Sixteen digit identification number The unique identifier generated by the traceability system; - (ii) The UBI number and trade name of the licensed entity providing the sample; - (iii) Product name or strain name for usableuseable marijuana;

-- (iv) Weight of the product in ounces and grams or volume as applicable; and - (v) Potency labeled as required under WAC 314-55-105. - (4)(3) A marijuana processor is not required to provide free samples to negotiate a sale or educational samples to a marijuana retail licensee, and a marijuana retail licensee may not require a marijuana processor to provide free sample to negotiate a sale or educational samples as a condition for purchasing the marijuana processor's products. - \(5) Marijuana retail licensees may not provide educational samples to their budtender employees as a form of compensation. - (6)(4) Internal quality control sampling: Producers and processors may conduct limited self-sampling for quality control.
-All sample limits are based on calendar months.
-Sampling-Consuming samples for quality control may not take place at a licensed premises.
-Only the producer, processor, or employees of the licensee may sample the marijuana flower, usableuseable marijuana, marijuana-infused products, marijuana concentrates, and edible marijuana-infused product.
-The producer or processor must record the amount of each sample and the employee(s) conducting the sampling in the traceability system. - (a) Producers may sample two grams of marijuana flower per strain, per month for quality sampling.
+- (iii) Marijuana-infused extract for inhalation One unit not to exceed ((.25 g)) 0.25 g. - (iv) Marijuana-infused products for topical application One unit not to exceed sixteen ounces. - (c) ((Products being sampled must be carried by the licensed retail premises. - $\frac{\text{(d)}}{\text{(d)}}$) Distribution and consumption of all educational samples is limited to retail employees who directly sell product to retail customers.
+Retail employees who are not involved in direct sales to customers are not eligible for education samples. - (d) Marijuana retail licensees are prohibited from providing educational samples to their employees as a form of compensation. - (e) A marijuana processor must make quality assurance test results available to any retailer receiving education samples.
+If a marijuana extract was added to the product, the processors must disclose the type of extraction process and any solvent, gas, or other chemical used in the extraction process, or any other compound added to the extract. - (f) Education sample labeling: All education samples must be clearly labeled ((as "budtender" samples)) "education sample" and include the following information on the label: - (i) ((Sixteen digit identification)) The unique identifier number generated by the traceability system; - (ii) The UBI number and trade name of the licensed entity providing the sample; - (iii) Product name or strain name for ((usable)) useable marijuana; - (iv) Weight of the product in ounces and grams or volume as applicable; and - (v) Potency labeled as required under WAC 314-55-105. - ((4))) (3) A marijuana processor is not required to provide free samples to negotiate a sale or educational samples to a marijuana retail licensee, and a marijuana retail licensee may not require a marijuana processor to provide free sample to negotiate a sale or educational samples as a condition for purchasing the marijuana processor's products. - (((5) Marijuana retail licensees may not provide educational samples to their budtender employees as a form of compensation. - (6)) (4) Internal quality control sampling: Producers and processors may conduct limited self-sampling for quality control.
+All sample limits are based on calendar months. ((Sampling)) Consuming samples for quality control may not take place at a licensed premises.
+Only the producer, processor, or employees of the licensee may sample the marijuana flower, ((usable)) useable marijuana, marijuana-infused products, marijuana concentrates, and edible marijuana-infused product.
+The producer or processor must record the amount of each sample and the employee(s) conducting the sampling in the traceability system. - (a) Producers may sample two grams of marijuana flower per strain, per month for quality sampling. - (b) Processors may sample one unit per batch of a new ((edible)) marijuana-infused product meant to be ((eaten or swallowed)) ingested orally or otherwise taken into the body to be offered for sale on the market. - (c) Processors may sample up to one unit per batch of a new marijuana-infused extract for inhalation to be offered for sale on the market.
+No single sample may exceed $0.5\ \mathrm{g}$.

-- (b) Processors may sample one unit per batch of a new edible marijuana-infused product meant to be eaten or swallowed ingested orally or otherwise taken into the body to be offered for sale on the market. - (c) Processors may sample up to one unit per batch of a new marijuana-infused extract for inhalation to be offered for sale on the market.
-No single sample may exceed 0.5 g. - (d) Processors may sample one unit per batch of a new marijuana mix packaged to be offered for sale on the market.
-No single sample may exceed 1 gram. - (e) Processors may sample one unit per batch of a new infused marijuana mix to be offered for sale on the market.
-No sample may exceed 0.5 g. - $\frac{(7)}{(5)}$ Retailers may not provide free samples to customers.
+- (d) Processors may sample one unit per batch of a new marijuana mix packaged to be offered for sale on the market.
+No single sample may exceed 1 g. - (e) Processors may sample one unit per batch of a new infused marijuana mix to be offered for sale on the market.
+No sample may exceed $0.5~\rm g.$ - $((\frac{7}{}))$ (f) Processors may sample one unit per batch of a new marijuana-infused product for topical application to be offered for sale on the market.
+No sample may exceed sixteen ounces. - (5) Retailers may not provide free samples to customers.

-$\frac{(8)}{(6)}$ Sample jars:
+$((\frac{(8)}{(8)}))$ (6) Sample jars: